Henley Passport Index: Rankings

-2025 Henley Passport Index
+2026 Henley Passport Index

-According to 2025 Henley Passport Index, Singapore retains the top spot as the world's most powerful passport, giving visa-free access to 195 out of the 227 destinations worldwide to its holders.
-Japan and South Korea are second in the ranking, while the third spot is shared by Denmark, Ireland, Finland, France, Germany, Italy and Spain.
-The Afghan passport is ranked last in the index making it the least powerful passport, which gives its holders visa-free access to 26 countries.
+According to 2026 Henley Passport Index, Singapore retains the top spot as the world's most powerful passport, giving visa-free access to 192 out of the 227 destinations worldwide to its holders.
+Japan, South Korea and the United Arab Emirates are second in the ranking.
+The UAE passport has moved up the ranking by eight places making it the first in the Middle East.

+The third spot is taken by Sweden.
+The Afghan passport is ranked last in the index making it the least powerful passport, which gives its holders visa-free access to 23 countries.
 The South African passport is ranked in the top 50 after a decade, rising by 10% between 2024 and 2025.